annagrotius/Irony_Detection_Classifier/README.md

 ## STEPS:
 1) Download the dataset (link above) and save in the file directory you wish.

-            >>>> Note: This same file directory will be used for the entirety of the project.
+            >>>> Note: This same file directory should be used for the entirety of the project.

-2) Download the python scripts from this repository in the main section and remeber to save these in the same file directory as the dataset
+2) Download the python scripts from this repository in the main section and remeber to save these in the same file directory as the dataset.

 3) Run the 'irony_train.py' file on your desired Python environment, remembering to insert your file directory path at the very         top.

             >>>> Note: All visualisations and tables should automatically be saved to your same file directory now.

-4) Run the "irony_test.py" file on your desired Python environment, remembering again to insert the same file directory path at the very top.***
+4) Run the "irony_test.py" file on your desired Python environment, remembering again to insert the same file directory path at the very top.***<i>see below</i>

 5) The results will be saved in your file directory under the name "test_classification_results.csv".
 The final accuracy score will be printed at the end of the script additionally.